Icinga/icingaweb2/doc/05-Authentication.md

 ### SQL Database <a id="domain-aware-auth-sqldb"></a>

-When the user "jdoe@icinga.com" logs in, Icinga Web 2 walks through all configured authentication backends until it finds one which is responsible for that user -- e.g. a MySQL backend (SQL database backends aren't domain-aware).
-Then Icinga Web 2 asks that backend to authenticate the user with the username "jdoe@icinga.com".
+When the user "jdoe@icinga.com" logs in, Icinga Web 2 walks through all configured authentication backends until it finds one which is responsible for that user -- e.g. a MariaDB or MySQL backend (SQL database backends aren't domain-aware).
+Then
+Icinga Web 2 asks that backend to authenticate the user with the username "jdoe@icinga.com".